saptarshibhosale604/PersonalAssistant/README.md

 :<C-r><C-l>

+# DONE
+- mode multiline input true is not working
+- remove tool calling for local llm
+- Need to start logging
+- work on mode context no for local llm
+- remember last help options
+- global mode not working for webapp
+- help function is not working here
+- work on context of local llm
+- work on streaming input from global llm
+- work on streaming input form local llm
+- A, Improve, refresh .profile auto load with the docker exec

 # TODO
-- refresh .profile auto load with the docker exec
+- A, BUG, if the agent want to go again in the second time for searching the answer it's giving this error:
+    - print(token.content_blocks[0]["text"], end="", flush=True)
+    - Cause may be this time its not content_block[0]
+    - Eg. which are the top 5 smallest file / directory in my current working directory except current working directory?
-- gemini llm integration is not working
+- B, BUG, gemini llm integration is not working
-- mode multiline input true is not working
-- logging.print this prints timestamp in the console pring
 - B, BUG, randomly tocket.content_blocks[0] dont have text value in it
     - print(token.content_blocks[0]["text"], end="", flush=True) ~~~~~~~~~~~~~~~~~~~~~~~^^^^^^^^ KeyError: 'text'
     - Print the whole block with pprint

-done - remove tool calling for local llm done - Need to start logging done - work on mode context no for local llm done - remember last help options done - global mode not working for webapp done - help function is not working here
-Done - work on context of local llm done - work on streaming input from global llm done - work on streaming input form local llm

-notDone - tool calling man in the loop not working, global mode, web app; not continuing the web app
+- B, BUG, list of tools != number of human approvals
+    - ValueError: Number of human decisions (1) does not match number of hanging tool ca
+- C, Improve, The log printing like this, logging.print this prints timestamp in the console pring 2025-12-05 05:49:12,491 - DEBUG - Initialized assistant.py
+    2025-12-05 05:49:12,492 - INFO - WelcomeUser()
+    - I want only text visible in print, no timestamp values
+- C, Improve, log saving with timestamp + log
+- C, Improve, log saving with output
+- Extra
     - The agent is using local llm and calls the tools
         - But the model llama3.2:1b is not smart enough to use the tools
     - The agent is working with google gemini llm with tools